Adelekeoguntoyinbo/leke-knows/README.md

 - 👋 Hi, I’m Adeleke
 - 👀 I’m interested in programing languages
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on data analysis and visualization using pandas and matplotlib
+- 💞️ I’m looking to collaborate on data analysis and visualization using python,sql and tableau
 - 📫 How to reach me leke4eva@gmail.com

 <!---